Geek-Estate/horizon-landingpage/_posts/2014-08-13-what-horizon-dream.md

 image: blog-08-14-2014-airline-aisle.jpg
 ---

 Our long term goal is, and always has been, to connect people with shared passions, beliefs, experiences, & interests in person.
-The mission is to increase access to travel opportunities worldwide by enabling shared hospitality among trusted contacts and communities; providing free or cheap accommodation and cultural experiences not otherwise available.
+The mission is to increase access to travel opportunities worldwide by enabling shared hospitality among trusted contacts and communities; providing free or cheap accommodations and cultural experiences not otherwise available.

 But....<strong>WHY?</strong>